The Batman Adventures: Batman Adventures (vol. 2, 2003–2004)

 In 2003, DC Comics launched Batman Adventures, shortly after the cancellation of Batman: Gotham Adventures.
 The first issue was made available through regular purchases and Free Comic Book Day (May 3, 2003).
-It ran for 17 issues before being canceled to make way for The Batman Strikes!, a new title based on the new, unrelated, animated series The Batman.
-Every issue had two stories, one by Dan Slott and Ty Templeton, while the other was by Ty Templeton and Rick Burchett.
+It ran for 17 issues before being canceled to make way for The Batman Strikes!, a new title based on The Batman.
+Every issue had two stories, one by Dan Slott and Ty Templeton, while the other was by Templeton and Rick Burchett.

+The running plot in the series is that the Penguin has managed to be elected Mayor of Gotham and has ordered the police led by a reluctant Jim Gordon to pursue and arrest Batman.
+Batman for his part refuses to believe the election of Penguin was legitimate and amid his other crime fighting efforts pursues evidence to de legitimize Penguin’s mayoralty.

 Issue #15, written by Jason Hall, bridges the gap between Mr. Freeze's appearances in Batman: The Animated Series and Batman Beyond.
 Issue #17 ends the series with Batman confronting Joe Chill, the man who murdered his parents, although he is unaware of Chill's true identity.

 Original plan for Batman Adventures #15

-The issue would have been a prequel to the Batman Beyond episode "Meltdown".
-Warren Powers, head of Powers Technology, acquires Mr. Freeze's head and places it insides his vault.
-Warren Powers is the father of Derek Powers.
+The issue would have been a prequel to the Batman Beyond episode "Meltdown", explaining how Derek Powers acquired Mr. Freeze's disembodied head.
+Warren Powers, Derek's father, would have acquired Freeze's head and placed it inside his vault.

-The issue would also have shown the Mr. Freeze robot killing Ferris Boyle (from the Batman: The Animated Series episode "Heart of Ice") and Grant Walker (from the episode "Deep Freeze" and from Batman: Gotham Adventures #5).
-Other differences include Nora's visit with Koonak (from Batman & Mr. Freeze: SubZero) happening earlier in the issue, as well as focus on the deterioration of Nightwing and Batgirl's relationship.
+The issue would also have shown the Mr. Freeze robot killing Ferris Boyle (from the Batman: The Animated Series episode "Heart of Ice") and Grant Walker (from the episode "Deep Freeze").
+Other differences include Nora Fries' visit with Koonak (from Batman & Mr. Freeze: SubZero) happening earlier in the issue, as well as focus on the deterioration of Nightwing and Batgirl's relationship.

 The Red Hood

-The Red Hood appears at the end of Batman Adventures vol. 2, #8.
+The Red Hood appears at the end of Batman Adventures #8.
 The creative team behind the story (Dan Slott and Ty Templeton) had hoped for a chance to resolve the subplot, but then the series was canceled.
-This version of Red Hood was supposed to be someone crucial to the DC animated universe.
-Slott revealed that Andrea Beaumont's mother had faked her death in the movie.
-He also mentioned that the background of the character would tie into subplots concerning Lucius Fox, the Valestra crime family (from Batman: Mask of the Phantasm), and the Powers family (including an infant Derek Powers from Batman Beyond).
-Several years later, the 2020 miniseries The Batman Adventures Continue, drawn by Templeton, introduced the Jason Todd version of The Red Hood into the DCAU continuity.
+This version of Red Hood was supposed to be someone crucial to the DC Animated Universe.
+Slott revealed that Andrea Beaumont's mother had faked her death.
+He also mentioned that the background of the character would tie into subplots concerning Lucius Fox, the Valestra crime family from Batman: Mask of the Phantasm, and the Powers family, including a young Derek Powers.
+Several years later, the 2020 miniseries The Batman Adventures Continue, drawn by Templeton, introduced the Jason Todd incarnation of The Red Hood into the DCAU continuity.